mrsanz/Resume-Builder/src/coverletter.md

 In short, I enable teams to deliver impressive on time results with an infectious passion for solving challenging problems.

-I am eager to hear back from you and I can be reached at your earliest convenience on my cell phone, 503-333-1268.
+I am available for interviews at your request and look forward to speaking with you at your earliest convenience.
+Thank you for your time and consideration.

-Loren
+Loren Sanz